StijnVerdenius/ReinforcementLearningExperienceReplay/blogpost/blogpost.md

 # Choosing a Memory-Replay Method for Deep Q-learning

-A recent breakthrough in AI has been the successful integration of RL with DL, which substantially improved the capacity of such models to learn complex policies for sequential decision-making problems.
+A recent breakthrough in AI has been the successful integration of Deep Learning into Reinforcement Learning, which substantially improved the capacity of such models to learn complex policies for sequential decision-making problems.
 This has been famously demonstrated by the deep Q network (DQN), exhibiting expert play on Atari 2600 video game, or by AlphaGo, defeating the best human player at the game of Go.

 ### What is deep Q-learning?